-If you feel that Cornerstone might be an appropriate placement for a child with psychiatric or emotional problems, contact Jennifer Hayes, our Clinical Director, at 908-543-0220 to learn more about our school and/or schedule an initial visit.
+If you feel that Cornerstone might be an appropriate placement for a child with psychiatric or emotional problems, please call Cornerstone at 908-543-0220 to learn more about our school and/or schedule an initial visit.

-For nearly all students, tuition and transportation are paid by the school district, which is authorized through a section of the NJ educational law called the Naples Act (NJ18A:46-14).
+For nearly all students, tuition is paid by the student’s home school district, which is authorized through a section of the NJ educational law called the Naples Act (NJ18A:46-14).

 Placements under the Naples Act have been used throughout New Jersey to fund students’ education since 1989 and are commonplace and done every year by many districts in the State.

 Since Cornerstone opened in 2006, over 120 school districts in New Jersey have placed students through the use of the Naples Act.

 Over 125 school districts have enrolled students at Cornerstone since we began.
 Below is a partial listing of these school districts.

 |Bayonne||Kinnelon||Passaic Valley Reg.|